ivy-llc/ivy/docs/partial_source/deep_dive/10_docstrings.rst

-Therefore, with the exception of the :code:`ivy.Array` and :code:`ivy.Container` methods which directly wrap functions in the functional API, we should always add docstrings to all methods of all other classes in Ivy, including cases where these also directly wrap functions in the functional API.
+Therefore, with the exception of the :code:`ivy.Array` and :code:`ivy.Container` methods which directly wrap functions in the functional API, we should always add full and thorough docstrings to all methods of all other classes in Ivy, including cases where these also directly wrap functions in the functional API.

 **Round Up**